 Vision problems that may affect your child

-Eye disorders that affect vision can be divided into two groups, including the following:
+Eye disorders that affect vision can be divided into 2 groups:

 Refractive errors.
-Refractive errors are eye disorders in which the shape of the eye does not refract the light that enters the eye properly, resulting in blurred vision.
+These eye disorders cause blurred vision.
+They occur because the shape of the eye does not refract the light that enters the eye properly.

 What are refractive errors?